International School for the Arts

 Degrees and Certifications:

 In my spare time, I like to play board games, go for walks, and read just about anything.
 I graduated in 1996 from Connecticut College with degrees in Economics and Hispanic Studies (essentially it's Latin American Social Studies in Spanish).
 I chose to attend Connecticut College because of its international studies certificate program.
 Through that program, I took special classes in international events and had an internship with Duracell in Mexico City.
 After college, I was an economics consultant for Pricewaterhouse Coopers in Washington, DC, then attended law school at the University of Virginia.
 I have always been interested in international perspectives, and focused my legal studies on international business/trade.
 I was an international trade attorney with Baker & McKenzie in Washington, DC.
 To keep this story short, I have always loved teaching and mentoring.
 As an adjunct professor I have taught Trial Level Writing at George Mason School of Law, Legal Research and Writing to foreign lawyers at Boston University School of Law, and currently teach two International Law & Business courses in the USC Darla Moore School of Business's Professional MBA program.
+I also love to research the World Trade Organization, and published an article about the WTO and taxes a very long time ago!

 Why do I want to teach high school?
 High School Students are so full of potential, every single one.
 I look forward to guiding them on their journeys.